kinola-ee/kinola-wp/README.md

 // Get the WP Post object of the Film:
 $film_post = $film->get_post();

+// If you have configured custom frields for film objekt in Kinola admin
+// you can access them from Film object:
+$custom_fields = $film->get_custom_fields()

 // There's more in the Model class.

 // Get all upcoming screenings of a film: